 The Workforce Development Training Fund (WDTF) is a unique Wyoming-based program connecting employers with professional development opportunities to increase employee skill attainment.
-Grant Options include Business Training Grants, Pre-Hiring Economic Development Grants, Pre-Obligation Grants, and Apprenticeship Grants.
+Grant Options include Business Training Grants, Pre-Hiring Economic Development Grants, Pre-Obligation Grants, Apprenticeship Grants and Internship Grants.

 Select the type of grant you're interested in by clicking the appropriate tab above.

 Business Training Grants

 Business Training Grants can provide funds for established Wyoming businesses for employees who need a skill upgrade or need re-training in their current occupations.
 In order for training to be approved, the business must demonstrate the following: